niyatisharma100307-crypto/WorkForce-fee/README.md

 Responsive CSS
 Role-based pages
 Git and GitHub
-Organizing a larger React project
+Organizing a React project

---Future Improvements
+Future Improvements

-This project currently focuses mainly on the frontend.
-Some improvements we would like to make in the future are:
+The current version mainly focuses on the frontend.
+In the future, we would like to:

 Connect the application to a backend
 Add a proper database